OCHA-DAP/hdx-hapi/docs/getting-started.md

 ```

-This output gives you a comprehensive view of the dataset's metadata, including the update date, the contributing organisation, and direct links to more information via the CKAN API and the original data file download.
+This output gives you a comprehensive view of the dataset's metadata, including the update date, the contributing organization, and direct links to more information via the CKAN API and the original data file download.

 As a starting point to effectively use our API, we encourage you to experiment with different queries using the [sandbox's](https://hapi.humdata.org/docs) query interface and review the provided code examples for guidance.